VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

-This is especially useful, when you are handling many data set simultaneously, because it can help you avoid overwriting information you may have needed.
+This is especially useful, when you are handling many data sets simultaneously, because it can help you avoid overwriting information you may have needed.
 Instead a variable is assigned straight to the :code:`data.frame` it is related to.

 Adding a new variable this way has the benefit of it being named in the process.
 You could also use the bracket notation to get this done.
 In our case the :code:`data.frame` now consists of 5 columns: